privly/privly-applications/PlainPost/docs/Posts.md

 # Status and Overview

 Status: **Under development**
-Plain Posts are the [[injectable application|Injectable-Applications]] endpoint developed for the Proof-of-Concept of Privly.
+Plain Posts are the [injectable application](http://github.com/privly/privly-organization/wiki/Injectable-Applications) endpoint developed for the Proof-of-Concept of Privly.
 Plain Posts do not implement any content cryptography.
 The current effort for plain posts is to refactor it into an application we can eventually serve directly from the extension.

 Plain Posts were developed as a Ruby on Rails application.
 We need to refactor: